How To Feed A Loon

 1 large egg, 1 large egg yolk, 1 teaspoon fresh lemon juice, ½ teaspoon white wine vinegar, ½ teaspoon Kosher salt, ¼ teaspoon onion powder, 1 teaspoon Dijon mustard, ¾ cup safflower oil

-• Place blender all the way in, so the blades are touching the bottom of the vessel.
+• Place the blender all the way in, so the blades are touching the bottom of the vessel.

 • Turn on the blender, and gently move it upwards, so the egg and egg yolk are incorporated, and the oil and egg begin to emulsify.